-Alex Rosenblat is a technology ethnographer trained as a sociologist who studies how technology shapes changes in the workplace, and why that transforms how we relate to one another in society.
+Alex Rosenblat is a technology ethnographer trained in sociology who studies how technology shapes changes in the workplace, and why that transforms how we relate to one another in society.
+She is the author of “How Uber Plays Us All”, forthcoming with the University of California Press in 2018.
 Her research is featured in the New York Times, the Wall Street Journal, MIT Technology Review, the New Scientist, the Guardian, Vice, Motherboard, Fast Company, CTV, and elsewhere, and she is an occasional contributor to the Harvard Business Review, Motherboard, the Atlantic, and Pacific Standard.
 She works as a Researcher & Technical Writer at the Data & Society Research Institute in NYC.
 Her B.A. is in History from McGill University, and her M.A. is in Sociology from Queen’s University in Kingston, Canada.